hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 "lib/log4j2.xml" (We'll discuss that a bit more, in the `Tuning the output` section below.)

-If you want to alter which tests get run, you can do that on the command line (or using environment variables, etc) using the `ctk.matchStr` variable, which is a regex that is matched against class names:
+If you want to alter which tests get run, you can do that on the command line (or using environment variables, etc) using the `ctk.matchstr` variable, which is a regex that is matched against class names: